dushyant-fire/dushyant-fire.github.io/_posts/2021-11-10-Approaches_Python.md

 permalink:	/code/Python/Data_approaches
 ---

-# Approaches for data analysis in Python
+## Approaches for data analysis using Python

-## Finding if two lists have a shared element
+### Finding if two lists have a shared element

 - There are at least four ways to approach this problem.
 With great details mentioned in the <a href="https://stackoverflow.com/questions/3170055/test-if-lists-share-any-items-in-python" target="_blank"> Stackoverflow question</a>